Click Here to print or download the CDPOA Bylaws.

 Each director shall be elected for a term of two years and may be re-elected for one successive two-year term.
 After completing two successive terms of office, a member is again eligible for election after a period of one year.

 Section 2.
 Regular Meetings:

 The Board shall meet for the transaction of business at such time and place as may be designated from time to time.

 Section 3.
 Special Meetings:

-Special meetings of the Board of Directors may be called by the President on three days notice to each Director, given personally or by mail, telephone or telegraph, which notice shall state the time, place and purpose of the meeting.
+Special meetings of the Board of Directors may be called by the President on three days’ notice to each Director, given personally or by mail, telephone, email, or text, which notice shall state the time, place and purpose of the meeting.
 Special meetings of the Board of Directors shall be called by the President or Secretary in like manner and on like notice on the written request of a majority of the directors.